baens/baens.net/resume.md

 * Google Cloud

 ## Accomplishments
-* Successfully created a deployment pipeline for all backend services.
-Went from a 2 day deployment process to a 30 minute deployment process
+* Successfully created a created continous delivery pipeline for all backend services.
+Went from a 2 day deployment process to a 30 minute deployment process.
+This process involed a merge-to-master code review process.
+Followed by a build process using gitlab.
+Which then deployed through environments using kubernetes manifests.
 * Migrated a production environment that was manually maintained through the Google Cloud Console to being maintained by Terraform.
 Used GitOps as the philosophy of how to control the production system.
+The deployment of the terraform scripts are under the same continious deployment processes as the backend service code.
 * Developed on the Bitsy Android application, creating several workflows around the banking information and buying screens.
-* Developed on the backend services creating
+* Developed features on the Java Spring Boot backend.

 # Overstock.com (December 2015 - August 2018)
 ## Positions Held